The Origin of Fire: Music and Visions of Hildegard von Bingen

 Hildegard is a favorite of New Agers and feminists; Anonymous 4 doesn’t go there.
 Instead, the quartet prioritizes scholarship and authenticity.
 When it comes to innovation, their boldest decision was to go beyond Hildegard’s chants and hymns.
 Included here — for the first time — are excerpts of Hildegard’s visionary writing, set to the kind of music she knew well.

-Do you dare to give yourself over to this music?
-A thousand years will disappear.
-So will your mundane cares.
-In their place, you will experience beauty.
-And holiness.
-SDG, indeed.
+If you give yourself over to this music, a thousand years disappear.
+So may your mundane cares.
+In their place, you might experience beauty.
+Maybe, briefly, peace.